mesosphere-backup/dcos-docker/README.md

 ### Requirements

 - A Linux machine with systemd, make, and docker 1.10 installed.
+(Your Docker graphdriver needs to be AUFS or Overlay).
+You need a kernel that is _not_ a franken kernel.

 ## Quick Start